Contact-Control-Interfaces/legacycore/README.md

 ### ccic
 Serves as the test executable utilizing the `ccic` library.
 This project utilizes a C compiler as opposed to the C++ compiler used by the majority of the project.

+### io_pipe
+Serves as the test executable utilizing the `io_pipe` library.

+### throughput
+This test executable contains logic to measure the round-trip time of sending, receiving, and parsing different Protobuf message types.